savoiringfaire/pvg/README.md

 $ sudo make install
 ```

+You will need the following libraries:

+* libncurses
+*

 ### Installing pre-build binary

 You can find pre-built binaries for various linux and unix flavours under the releases page.
 You can install by downloading one of the tarballs and copying into your preferred bin folder.